 If you choose to withdraw early, your benefit amount is reduced according to the following parameters:

-- Up to 36 Months Early: Payment amount is reduced five-ninths of 1% (0.00555) for each month prior to your regular retirement age.
-For example, a person who would be entitled to a $1,000 monthly benefit at regular retirement age would receive $933 if retiring 12 months early: $1,000 – ($1,000 x 12 x 0.00555).
+- Up to 36 Months Early: Payment amount is reduced by five-ninths of 1% (0.555%) for each month prior to your regular retirement age.
+For example, a person who would be entitled to a $1,000 monthly benefit at regular retirement age would receive $933 per month if retiring 12 months early: $1,000 – ($1,000 x 12 x 0.00555).

-- Between 37 Months and 60 Months Early: In addition to the above, benefits would be further reduced by five-twelfths of 1% (0.00417) for each month in excess of 36.
-Accordingly, a person entitled to a $1,000 monthly benefit, but taking payments 48 months prior to regular retirement age, would receive $750: $1,000 – (0.00555 x 36 x 1,000) – (12 x 0.00417 x 1,000).
+- Between 37 Months and 60 Months Early: In addition to the above, benefits would be further reduced by five-twelfths of 1% (0.417%) for each month in excess of 36.
+Accordingly, a person entitled to a $1,000 monthly benefit but taking payments 48 months prior to regular retirement age would receive $750 per month: $1,000 – (36 x 0.00555 x 1,000) – (12 x 0.00417 x 1,000).

 3. Benefit Reductions for Working While Taking Early Withdrawals

-- Years Prior to Reaching Regular Retirement Age: Benefits are reduced by $1 for every $2 of earned income in excess of $15,480, as of 2014, until you reach regular retirement age.
-For example, if you elect to take early Social Security benefits in 2014, but have $30,000 in earned income for the year, your 2014 benefit would be reduced $7,260: ($30,000 – $15,480) / $2.
+- Years Before Reaching Regular Retirement Age: Benefits are reduced by $1 for every $2 of earned income in excess of $18,960, as of 2021, until you reach regular retirement age.
+For example, if you elect to take early Social Security benefits in 2021, but have $30,000 in earned income for the year, your 2021 benefit would be reduced by $5,520: ($30,000 – $18,960) / $2.